 Proactive solutions

-Rather than wait for something to break, IT Autopilot keeps an eye out for trouble.
+Rather than wait for something to break, Robin keeps an eye out for trouble.
 It flags issues early, offers advice before things go sideways, and turns system data into simple, helpful actions.

 Software management

 Do your end users need to install or update pre-approved software?
-IT Autopilot handles it like a pro — no tickets, no delays.
+Robin handles it like a pro — no tickets, no delays.
 It installs, configures, and updates pre-approved tools upon request, so users get what they need without bugging IT.

 Smart escalation